Resources /

 Most export needs fall into three categories:

-1. Use the Data Export Wizard for Basic Needs
+1. Use Salesforce Data Export Service for Full Data Exports

-The Data Export Wizard is Salesforce’s most accessible built-in tool for exporting data, designed for users who want a straightforward, no-frills solution.
-This web-based wizard is particularly suited for small businesses or teams with occasional export needs and minimal technical know-how.
+The Salesforce Data Export Service is the most accessible built-in tool for exporting data, designed for users who want a straightforward, no-frills solution.
+This web-based tool is particularly suited for small businesses or teams with occasional export needs and minimal technical know-how.

 Export Process

-- Access the wizard by navigating to Setup and searching for “Data Export” in the Quick Find box.
+1. Access the tool by navigating to Setup and searching for “Data Export” in the Quick Find box.

-- Select the Salesforce objects you wish to export (e.g., Accounts, Contacts, Leads) and configure options such as file encoding, inclusion of attachments, and whether to replace carriage returns with spaces for compatibility with other systems.
+3. Select the Salesforce objects you wish to export (for example, Accounts, Contacts, Leads) and configure options such as file encoding, inclusion of attachments, and whether to replace carriage returns with spaces for compatibility with other systems.

 Limitations